School of Medicine Programs Student Mistreatment Reporting and Monitoring Policy

 IV.
 Monitoring and Education

 The School of Medicine will provide ongoing education to promote a respectful and positive learning environment.
-The purpose of this education will be to communicate the school’s standards of behavior and professionalism for an optimal learning environment and to commit to informing students and educators about policies around behavioral expectations and processes for reporting mistreatment.
-The policies and reporting protocols will be posted in the Bulletin and in the course syllabi, and they will be reviewed with students during orientation.
+The purpose of this education will be to communicate the School’s standards of behavior and professionalism for an optimal learning environment and commit to informing students and educators about policies around behavioral expectations and processes for reporting mistreatment.
+The policies and reporting protocols will be posted in the Bulletin and in the course syllabi, and they will be reviewed with students during orientations.

 V. Student Advisors